SHORT WORKSHOPS

 A Theater of Trash

-Workshop participants are asked to bring a minimum of six objects each — toys, appliances, packaging materials, tools, and other ordinary or extraordinary rubbish — to the workshop.
-Zaloom opens with a short discussion of object theater and then invites each person (and if there is time, teams) to operate the assembled junk as puppets and environments in ad libbed performance events.
+Workshop participants are asked to bring a minimum of six objects each—toys, appliances, packaging materials, tools, and other ordinary or extraordinary rubbish—to the workshop.
+Zaloom opens with a short discussion of object theater and then invites each person (and if there is time, teams) to operate the assembled junk as puppets and environments in improvised performance experiments.

-Between these happenings, the group discusses what it has seen, not judging but exploring what took place, why, and to what effect.
-The session is interspersed with descriptions of how Zaloom invents his own found-object work.
-Also discussed: improvisation, free association, humor, child’s play as process, the nature of objects, and puppetry in general.
+Between these happenings, the group discusses what took place, why, and to what effect.
+Other subjects explored include improvisation, free association, humor, child's play as artistic process, the nature of objects, and puppetry in general.

 Technical needs: two (2) six or eight foot long tables (AKA banquet tables), one (1) card table, and at least 50 objects beyond what participants bring.
 These objects could include: a toaster and any other appliances, toy gun(s), plastic flowers, dolls, tools (such as hammer, wrench, etc.), various toys, an iron, hats, a phone or two....the more the merrier.